zagnouneotmane/Databases-and-SQL/README.md

 # Databases-and-SQL
- Working with multiple real world datasets for the city of Chicago.
+ Working with a real world data-set using SQL and Python.